New England Journal of Medicine July 19, 2018

 Multicenter, international

-Outcome Composite of major ischemic events (ischemic stroke, myocardial infarction, or ischemic vascular death) at 90 days.
+Outcome Composite of major ischemic events (ischemic stroke, myocardial infarction, or death from an ischemic vascular event) at 90 days.

 Study Limitations